-Select the 'Configuration' tab and then the 'Server' subtab.
+Hover over the 'Configuration' tab and select the 'Server | Server Access' subtab.

 Check the box next to 'Run Network Server' and click 'Apply'.
 This will make the dongle accessible over the network.

 If the server and client are on different networks or different subnets, it may be necessary to specify the server address to the CodeMeter WebAdmin on the client machine.
 This means the dongle driver will need to be installed on the client as well as the server machine.
-The server address can be specified on the 'Network' subtab of the 'Configuration' tab on the client.
+The server address can be specified on the 'Basic | Server Search List' subtab of the 'Configuration' tab on the client.